 For more info on this check out What Should my Grand Tableau Look Like?

 A NOTE ON WHERE THE CARDS ARE ‘LOOKING.'

 Firstly, it should be noted that traditionally the direction which the cards are facing matter.
-Anything behind a significator is said to be in the past, and anything they are looking at is supposed to be in the future.
-When placed on a Grand Tableau my lady card looks to the right so the columns to the left of the card are the past and anything in the columns to the right is the future.
+Anything behind a significator represents the past.
+Anything in the direction which the significator is looking is the future.
+When placed on a Grand Tableau, my Lady card looks to the right.
+Therefore, the columns to the left of the card are the past, and anything in the columns to the right is the future.

 WAYS TO READ A GRAND TABLEAU

 The Grand Tableau can be read in several ways and is a matter of preference and what you would like to achieve.
 Each method of reading a Grand Tableau has its strengths and limitations, and you don’t necessarily need to stick to one way of reading; I use both options depending on who I’m reading for.
 It is essential to decide what style you are going to read the Grand Tableau before shuffling.
 Don’t change your mind if you don’t get what you want!

 There are other ways of conducting a Grand Tableau, but these are the ones which I use, so I am going to explain them.
 These general rules need to clarify before the positioning of the cards are told so if you don’t understand it don’t worry!

 Option one of reading with a Grand Tableau involves the use of a significator which represents the seeker.
 The gentleman card represents the seeker if they are male, the lady if they are female.

 This option looks into the seekers past, present and future depending on where the significator lands.
 Anything at the left-hand side of the seeker (because this seeker is female and facing right) is their past, the column which the seeker is found is their present, and the cards to the right of the significator is the future.
 Here is an example of how to read a significator in a Lenormand Grand Tableau: